Taylor Van Doorne

 Specialization

-Areas of Concentration: 18th and 19th century European architecture; monuments and public space; ephemeral architecture; architectural theory
+Areas of Concentration: 18th and 19th century European architectural history and theory; monuments and public space; ephemeral architecture; urbanism

 Faculty Advisor: Richard Wittman